📰 Breaking News: Lessons Learnt & Insights from DSTBTD Restructuring Plan

 • • Professional fees and restructuring costs

-Without Finance, Turnarounds Fail
+Without Cash, Businesses Fail

 Without adequate turnaround finance, even viable businesses with sound recovery plans will fail.
 The business may be fundamentally sound but facing temporary cash flow pressures that require immediate financial intervention.